About the Resource Centre

 The ENR-ITI-Lands Resource Centre is a specialized technical resource centre serving the needs of the staff of the Departments of Environment and Natural Resources, Industry, Tourism and Investment, and Lands.
-The centre primarily serves departmental staff, located throughout the Northwest Territories.
-It also can provide resources to other Government of the Northwest Territories staff and members of the public.
+The centre primarily serves departmental staff, located throughout the Northwest Territories (NWT).
+It also can provide resources to other Government of the Northwest Territories (GNWT) staff and members of the public.

-The library collection contains approximately 22,000 print titles as well as video and CD materials, maps and aerial photographs.
+The library collection contains approximately 22,000 print titles as well as ebooks, digital videos, compact discs, maps, aerial photographs and back-issue print journals.

 When GNWT employees need a book or journal article that our library does not have, we can do an interlibrary loan (ILL).
 Books/documents are mailed in from the nearest possible library location.